What is an environmental portrait and what is not

 5. Just remember, people have many traits to their character, and the more you shoot, the better the chances you will have more options to choose from to capture the very best of the person.

-6. Use off camera flash, turn on a desk lamp or do something to help be sure you have the best light to help communicate more effectively.
-You don’t want a silhouette of the subject for an environmental portrait.
+6. Use an off-camera flash, turn on a desk lamp, or do something else to ensure you have the best light to communicate more effectively.
+For an environmental portrait, you don’t want a silhouette of the subject.

 Here I have a father with his children and wife in the background of his kitchen.
 The photo tells a little about the man that, had I cropped in tight, would have been left out.

-Here I had him stand, and I moved the off-camera flash on a light stand to my right, his left, and then took more photos to show what a typical teenager’s room would look like in Mexico.
+I had him stand here, and I moved the off-camera flash on a light stand to my right and his left.
+Then, I took more photos to show a typical teenager’s room in Mexico.

-Often in print, the space is so scarce that the environmental portrait is the only photo they will use.
-So you need to capture as much as possible in one picture to help tell a little about the person’s story and introduce them to the audience.
+Often, space is so scarce in print that the environmental portrait is the only photo the photographer will use.
+So, you need to capture as much as possible in one picture to help tell a little about the person’s story and introduce them to the audience.

 The magazine used my photos in the article.
 As you can see, sometimes, they need to introduce the person to the audience.
 The bowls were just as important here, but this was an Alumni magazine package, so the people were the hook for the story.